 More handy onboard controls

 Unlike consumer headphones designed primarily for music listening, gaming headsets take on a simpler form.
 For example, some budget gaming headphones do not provide controls for play/pause or song skipping.
-This is true for some budget headphones designed for PC and console gaming as much as for handheld devices like the Nintendo Switch and Steam Deck.
+This is true for some cost-cutting headphones designed for PC and console gaming as much as for handheld devices like the Nintendo Switch and Steam Deck.

 Nevertheless, gamers have bespoke needs like any other consumer.
 For example, many gaming headsets boast a generic volume dial to control the overall level of in-game audio.
 Similarly, gaming headphones often host a microphone mute button for quick and easy mic control.
-Having onboard buttons reduces the need to sift through a companion app to use the headphones in real-time.
+Having onboard buttons reduces the need to sift through a companion app to use the headphones in real time.
 However, some headphones are better than others in this regard.
 For example, the Razer BlackShark V2 offers only a volume dial and a microphone mute button on the left earphone.
 By comparison, the Audeze Maxwell has a game and media intermix wheel to adjust the levels of your game and sidetone.
 Users can also toggle between EQ presets and answer/end phone calls directly from the cans.
 The Razer BlackShark V3 should include more handy onboard controls if it wants to compete for pole position.

 Active noise canceling